bespoken-dashboard-repos/bst-test/README.md

 # bst test
-Execute bst test command in our self host environment runners
+Execute the bst test command in our self-host environment runners

 # How to use it

-Add and step that reference this action bespoken-dashboard-repos/bst-test@version as step
+Add and step that reference this action bespoken-dashboard-repos/bst-test@version as a step

 ```
   e2e-test: